vEnhance/web.evanchen.cc/input/quotes.md

 - I think it's really important to not have an opinion on things you don't know much about.
   ([Yi Sun](http://yisun.io/))
+- I want you to know that it's okay if you only save one person, and it's okay if that person is yourself.
 - People only exist when you need them.

 ## {{ hl("misc", "Miscellaneous") }}